DrakirL/DrakirL.github.io/thesis_page.md

 [Version DR Download](https://drive.google.com/file/d/1A16HJglTMUUKzd7as2_bp8MHJNwielVK/view?usp=sharing)
 <br> <br>
 Note that the dialogue manager used in all versions is overdeveloped for the purpose of the current study.
 It has support for including more characters and dialogue options intended for creating complete visual novel experiences.
 Read the full report for a more detailed overveiw.

-### 4. Data collection
-Not yet available, as collection is currently ongoing.